Cli98/anchor_computation_tool/README.md

 3. I'm not a computer vision phd and will always run into some errors/bugs.
 If you find some, please share your finding with everyone in this repo.
 You are welcome to PR.

 4. If you fail to observe any improvements after you plug-in and play with this repo, please open an issue and describe how thing goes.
 I will take my best effort to help.

+# TODO list
+The repo author is currently working on some side projects as well for following two weeks.
+So there might be delays for those to-dos.
+Apologize for any inconvenience this may cause.
+And you're welcome to PR.

+1. Build tutorial (shape dataset) and provide a working example.
+2. Improve part of code to make it easier to use.